eliveli/TIL/StackEdit/test.md

 It is so sad that there was no information about it (at least when I searched).
-I am beginner in both GitHub and StackEdit, also Korean not English who speaks and reads freely and is easy for getting many information
+I am beginner in both GitHub and StackEdit, also Korean not English who can get many information.

+Anyway, I solved it